Skip to contents

 devtools::install_github("craig-parylo/plotor")

-You can also install the latest released version from Cran with:
+You can also install the latest released version from CRAN with:

 Example